PIANOS IN CENTRAL HEATING

 The most important single issue was the position of the piano relative to the heat source.
-There seemed little point in publishing hundreds of pages of complex data when the whole solution could be summed up in a single sentence...
+There seemed little point in publishing hundreds of pages of complex data when the whole situation could be summed up in a single sentence...

 Keeping an old piano in direct sunlight, or within five feet of a heater, will almost certainly raise the temperature of the wood to a level where the resin evaporates, causing serious, permanent, irreparable damage.